Getting remote access to a server is a useful and often vital part of working with them. But is remote KVM or RDP the most efficient option?

 How to use RDP

-As highlighted, remote desktop protocol allows you to connect to a server from wherever you are in the world.
+As highlighted, the remote desktop protocol allows you to connect to a server from anywhere in the world.
 To get you started with RDP, we’ve outlined how to connect to a server, as well as which port is most typically used.

 How to RDP to a server